idalithb/CopyEdits.-Indexing/indexing-101/indexing-strategies/README.md

 # Indexing Strategies
 At its basic, indexing strategy refers to the process of selecting, organizing, and managing subgraphs on The Graph's decentralized protocol.
-Within The Graph’s ecosystem, subgraphs, market conditions, and allocation management work together to optimize the work Indexers perform and their potential earnings.
+Within The Graph’s ecosystem, subgraphs, market conditions, and allocation management work together to optimize the work indexers perform and their potential earnings.

 Subgraphs are the primary units of data organization in The Graph; they define how specific blockchain data should be indexed which makes it searchable and accessible to dApps (decentralized applications) and users.
 They are instrumental in making blockchain data more accessible and usable for developers, which, in turn, drives the growth of The Graph ecosystem.